Floydlang/floyd/docs/README.md

 Floyd wants to replace C++, Rust, C#, Python.
 And Javascript.
 Only C can stay.
 Maybe Closure too, just out of respect.

-### FLOYD IN NUTSHEEL
+### FLOYD IN NUTSHELL

-Novelty: Floyd separates your program into three separate conserns: 1) writing the program logic, 2) setup processing / interactions, 3) mapping the program to the cpu and memory system.
+Novelty: Floyd separates your program into three separate concerns: 1) writing the program logic, 2) setup processing / interactions, 3) mapping the program to the cpu and memory system.

 Floyd is a small and friendly language that is easy to learn.
-It looks like Javascript or C. It is statically typed with type inference and runs on a byte code interpreter (now) and natively using LLVM (not implemented).
+It looks like Javascript or C. It is statically typed with type inference and runs on a bytecode interpreter (now) and natively using LLVM (not implemented).
 It's got built in types for vector, dictionaries, JSON, a struct type and strings.
 All values are immutable / persistent data structures using HAMT and other techniques.
 Floyd uses reference counting internally.

 It's a mashup of imperative, functional and OOP.
 Functions defaults to pure (but with normal local variables).
-TBD: protocol type allows polymorhism.
+TBD: protocol type allows polymorphism.
 There is no encapsulation (yet).

 Concurrency is done using virtual processes and message passing.
-Floyd processes can call inpure functions and interact with the world.
+Floyd processes can call impure functions and interact with the world.
 The rest of your program is pure.

 Optimization strategy (implementation not complete):